 “There needs to be passion,” said the director.
 “People are fans of teams in other sports as well as individual athletes.
 But even if we brought Mo Farah to our city, nobody would know who he is.
 People only know Usain Bolt.”

-This is not the first time this subject has been broached, but in this PC-world of ours it is always a touchy issue, misread as racist or anti-African.
+This is not the first time this subject has been broached, but in this politically correct world of ours it is always a touchy issue, misread as racist or anti-African.
 But that just skirts the issue.
 Besides, I won’t accept such a label.
-It is a problem the athletes, their managers and the events must not shy away from.
+It is a problem the athletes, their managers and the events dare not shy away from.
 We already have seen the consequences of this generational trend as road races continue to become more and more a series of clown shows and Jerry Lewis-like charity fund-raisers rather than sporting events.

-When I covered the Boston Marathon for WHDH-TV years ago, my anchorman was John Dennis who is now the #1 morning sports radio host in Boston on WEEI-AM’s Dennis & Callahan Show.
-Dino used to operate a consulting business called MediaWise in which he coached athletes in dealing with the media.
+When I covered the Boston Marathon for WHDH-TV years ago, my anchorman John Dennis, now the #1 morning sports radio host in Boston on WEEI-AM’s Dennis & Callahan Show, used to operate a consulting business called MediaWise.
+Dino coached athletes on the four Boston pro sports team on how to deal with the media.
 That’s media lessons to predominantly American athletes on how to conduct interviews and improve their media skills.

 It’s long past time for running to wise up, too, to take the advanced running talent that is undeniable and laudable, and form it into a more compelling media presentation.
 Top runners can’t afford to short-change either distance or speed training.
 Why shouldn’t they be expected to develop the rest of their professional duties with equal attention?
 Either that or the dog and pony show will continue to overwhelm what was once a robust sport with a wide and varied fan base.
 Bow-wow.